bensmiller/detection-limit-fitting/README.md

 If you have feature requests or questions, or would like to get help with problem or report a bug, please use the discussions tab.

 ## Latest Revisions
-1. Added functionality to adjust the units and x axis order of magnitude in Multiple plots tab.
+• Added functionality to adjust the units and x axis order of magnitude in Multiple plots tab.
+•	Added ability to change fonts
+•	Added export as svg (pdf doesn’t support as many fonts as svg)
+•	Bug fixes you listed (should all be fixed)
+•	Added dummy points
+•	Added TAB10 colours

 ## Installation
 ### Matlab app install (multiplatform)